FREQUENTLY ASKED QUESTIONS (FAQs)

 A. Most cactus can be trimmed and shaped.
 The cuttings can be planted to make more plants.
 Let the cuttings heal over in the shade for a couple of weeks then plant them.
 Use metal tongs to hold the part to cut off and cut with a clean tree saw or serrated knife.

 A. Presently you can only buy our Rescue Cacti at our sales.
-We normally only have about 3 or 4 sales per year but it is totally dependent on availability and how much construction is happening in our area.
+We normally have several sales each year but it is totally dependent on availability and how much construction is happening in our area.
 You can get on our notification Non-Members Email list or just check our Calendar from time to time for dates and location.

 A. Sorry, we do not donate any cactus.
 We do have a School Grant Program that can be used by K-12 schools in Arizona to request money for Cactus and Succulent Projects.
 See our School Grants Information.